AIPlugin

 interface AIPluginConfig {

-/** Custom labels for the UI elements. */
+/** Custom labels for the preview node UI. */

 /** Retry configuration. */

-/** Number of surrounding paragraphs to include as context.
+/** Number of preceding blocks to include as context.
 Default: 3 */

 contextWindowSize?: number;

-/** Called when the stream endpoint returns an error. */
+/** Called when the AI stream encounters an error. */

 onError?: (error: Error) => void;

-/** Called when the user accepts the AI-generated content. */
+/** Called when the user accepts generated content. */

 onAccept?: (content: string) => void;

-/** Called when the user discards the AI-generated content. */
+/** Called when the user discards generated content. */

 onDiscard?: () => void;